Gozen24/FYP/.swm/test-1.qlzi2h4j.sw.md

 ---

-this is for getting the current price of an item and display it
+this is for gettingsdsadasdasd the current price of an item and display it

 ```python
 def CurrentPrice(name,category):